tomkark/SOT_ViT/readme.md

 * We can definitely see that the results are very close to the original attention mechanism results, around 77-78%.
 * It's safe to assume that running the above experiment many times will provide a smoother graph.
 ***

+### <u>After many epochs</u>
+We have realized that when increasing the number of epochs, the differences among the modes decreased.
+For example, after performing 200 epochs, both nodels acheived ~87% success rate on the validation and test sets.

 ## Visual Results